Class BinaryTree<K, V, R, MK, MV, MR>

 Constructors

-• The constructor function initializes a binary tree object with optional keysOrNodesOrEntriesOrRawElements and options.
+• This TypeScript constructor function initializes a binary tree with optional options and adds elements based on the provided input.

 Type Parameters